ConPaaS-team/conpaas/bag-of-tasks/readme.txt

 Modifications:
 - the init.sh file for workers (found in OpenNebulaCluster):
 		- copies from a predetermined mounting point the (latest) conpaas-bot.jar
-		- current mounting point with latest libraries is :
-				10.0.0.1/FreshBats
-		- modified to mount a received url
+		- modified to mount a received url: $MOUNTURL
 - refactored the BoTRunner constructor: also takes in bagOfTasksDescription filename and clusterConfig filename.
 - replaced every System.exit() with throw new RuntimeException("some_message") , because it would kill the JVM that listens on the port
 ======================================================================================
 Scripts, images and other files:

-- in $BATS_HOME/manager you will find: the image for the BATS manager, its template, a public key (mine currently) and the init.sh script.
+- in $BATS_HOME/manager you will find a template for the BaTS manager and the init.sh script.

-- in OpenNebulaCluster folder there are the public key and init.sh for the workers.
+-DEPRECATED: in OpenNebulaCluster folder there are the public key and init.sh for the workers.

 - lib contains all the jars required by the jvm to function properly and the conpaas-bot.jar which it generates after calling ./compile.
-Note: after a recompilation, copy the new conpaas-bot.jar to 10.0.0.1/FreshBats.
+Note: after a recompilation, copy the new conpaas-bot.jar to $MOUNTURL.